emanmacario/GraphicsProj_1/README.txt

 ## Lighting

 - The lighting shader implements Gouraud shading on the Phong illumination model
+- It is heavily based off te code given to us in labs
 - No specular component is used, as real life terrain is not shiny
 - The sun has customisable period and radius of orbit
 - Despite appearing close to the landscape, the sun is implemented as a directional light